The Andrea Doria (Seinfeld): Plot

 Elaine's blind date Alan fails to show because he was stabbed by an ex-girlfriend.
 At first Elaine is enticed by the idea that he arouses such passion, but when another ex-girlfriend throws coffee in his face on their first date, Elaine checks his background and discovers Alan is a "bad breaker-upper."
 Deeming this an unacceptable flaw, Elaine breaks up with Alan.
 He retaliates by calling her "big head."
-The comment holds true when a cab-driver asks her to move her head and a bird crashes into her head.
+The comment about her head holds true when a cab-driver asks her to move her head and a bird crashes into her head.
 She decides to see Alan again to prove to herself she doesn't care about his comment.
-On their date, Alan tells her she has a bump on her nose, and she attacks him with a fork.
+On their date, Alan tells her she has a bump on her nose, and she attacks him with a fork, which Kramer, despite his sore throat, manages to bring to the attention of the authorities.

 George can't get a new apartment because the tenant association is giving it to an Andrea Doria survivor, Clarence.
-George is sympathetic at first, but after Kramer (who owns a book on real-life sea voyages) informs him of the details of the Andrea Doria (the ship took 10 hours to sink, and only 51 people died), he feels Clarence's case is weak.
+George is sympathetic at first, but after Kramer (who owns a book on real-life sea voyages) informs him of the details of the Andrea Doria (the ship took 10 hours to sink, and only 46 out of 1,706 people died), he feels Clarence's case is weak.
 At Jerry's suggestion, George requests a hearing with the association and tells them various misfortunes of his life, leaving the committee in tears, but Alan gets the apartment instead by bribing the building's super.
 When George confronts him over this, Alan calls him "chinless".
 George rubs his chin and looks perturbed.